 Students starting in the fall: Placement tests in mathematics/quantitative reasoning, chemistry, and languages are available between April 1 and August 1.
 However, in order to be able to obtain a partial schedule in June, you must take your tests prior to June 1.

 Students starting in the spring: Tests are available until January 13.

-Before you go online:
+Before you go begin the online placement tests:

 - Make sure you’re ready to take the test(s)

 This test, required of all new students, determines which course(s) you need to fulfill your quantitative reasoning requirements and which mathematics and statistics courses you are eligible to take.
 For help, use the Quantitative Reasoning Study Packet (PDF).